 Power/Speaker Wiring Harness

-You'll need to solder or crimp my harness to your new head unit's (radio's) power/speaker harness, creating an adapter that is mostly "plug-and-play."
+You'll need to solder or crimp my harness to your new HU's power/speaker harness, creating an adapter that is mostly "plug-and-play."
 See my Subaru 20-pin HU installation guide.

 Steering Wheel Interface Module

 If your car has audio SWC buttons (or you add them), the SWC wires on my harness are only part of the solution — that saves you from needing to splice into factory wires.
-However, most aftermarket HUs also require a steering wheel interface module — either the Axxess ASWC (by Metra), one of the various SWI-* models from PAC Audio (SWI-PS, SWI-JACK, etc.— different models depending on your new HU's brand), or iDatalink Maestro.
-More people prefer the ASWC.
+However, most aftermarket HUs also require a steering wheel interface module — either the Axxess ASWC (by Metra), one of the various SWI-* models from PAC Audio (SWI-PS, SWI-JACK, etc.— different models depending on your new HU's brand), iDatalink Maestro, etc. More people prefer the ASWC.

 Many Subaru owners have installed ASWCs and given rave reviews.
 In most cases, it programs itself and is ready to go a few seconds after the first power up.
 You can also manually program it if you want to reassign any buttons.
 Installation is much easier than the PAC modules.

 I have the ASWCs available.
-See this page.
+See this page: Axxess ASWC-1.

-To install, you will need to solder (recommended) or crimp some of the ASWC's wires to my 20-pin harness and your new HU's harness.
+To install, you will need to solder (recommended) or crimp some of the interface module's wires to my 20-pin harness and your new HU's harness.
 I can't pre-wire the harnesses for you, since you will need to combine with your new HU's harness.

 Retain Factory Aux Jack

-Your factory HU has a button labeled "AUX" on the front, it will have an 8-pin socket on the rear for its stereo aux input.
-A factory harness connects from the HU to the back of the 3.5mm aux jack in your armrest center console.
-That harness only handles the aux audio connection — not USB.
+If your factory HU has a button labeled "AUX" on the front, it will have an 8-pin socket on the rear for its stereo aux input.
+A factory harness connects from the back of the HU to the back of the 3.5mm aux jack in the armrest center console.
+That harness has proprietary plugs at both ends.

-The white 16-pin connector fits the end of the factory aux harness that is (or was) plugged into the back of your factory-installed HU.
+The white 8-pin connector on my aux adapter fits the end of the factory aux harness that is (or was) plugged into the back of your factory-installed HU.
 My aux harness retains the stereo aux jack only, not the USB socket (if your car also has one).
 See more information about USB below.